 When doing a simulation we do not want to force that particular order, because it may introduce unnecessary delays.
 We could use wildcard receives, because this information is in the trace file (not in the MR records, but in the corresponding state records).
-After a small manipulation of the MR records, Trace a can be modified to look like Trace a'-with which we feed the simulator.
-Immediately, we must suspend the master process (#0) at event timestamped ta1 while waiting for a matching receipt.
+After a small manipulation of the MR records, Trace a can be modified to look like Trace a' - with which we feed the simulator.
+Immediately, we must suspend the master process (#0) at event timestamped ta1 while waiting for a matching reception.
 These are two possible scenarios:

-- 1. The simulator delivers a message (job request) from slave #1 to the master.
+- The simulator delivers a message (job request) from slave #1 to the master.
 This unblocks the master, and the simulation continues.
 The master sends a message (containing a task to perform) to slave #1 and blocks again, waiting for a message from slave #2 that, eventually, will be delivered. - 2.
 The simulator delivers a message from slave #2 to the master.
 This unblocks the master and the simulation continues.
-Then, as directed by the trace, master sends a message to #1-something that is not consistent with the event order in the trace file.
+Then, as directed by the trace, master sends a message to #1 something that is not consistent with the event order in the trace file.
 We interpret this as a violation of application's semantics.

-In order to obey causality relationships among messages we should not use wildcards in the trace files.
-The sequence of events actually stored in the trace may not be the only valid one, but at least we know that it is semantically valid.
+We claim that we should not use wildcards in the trace files, and must stick to the sequence of events actually stored.
+This may not be the only valid sequence of events but, at least, we know that this is a semantically valid one.